 The Space Plasma Physics group carries out research into plasma processes throughout the heliosphere, including the magnetospheres of Earth and other planets and the solar wind.
-Fundamental plasma processes in the solar system are investigated through the theoretical modeling and by the analysis of satellite data.
+Fundamental plasma processes in the solar system are investigated through theoretical modeling and by analysis of satellite data.

 The solar wind is a turbulent flow from the Sun's outer atmosphere into interplanetary space and forms a bubble around the solar system called the heliosphere.
 Explosive solar flares can release large amounts of energy and mass in the form of a plasma cloud from electrically charged particles.
 The solar wind influences the movement of dust in the heliosphere and interacts with local magnetic fields affecting the atmospheres and magnetospheres of the planets, moons and small celestial bodies.